-When it comes to business lessons and advice, you can find tons of information out there from big businesses, thought leaders and entrepreneurs from all walks of life.
+When it comes to business lessons and advice, you can find tons of wisdom out there from well-known business moguls, fortune 500 companies, and successful entrepreneurs from many different industries.

-Some are pretty obvious, for example, focus on revenue generating activities, build a great team, know your audience, master your mindset, value your time and so on.
+Let’s be honest.
+Most are pretty obvious!
+For example, focus on revenue-generating activities, build a great team, know your audience, master your mindset, value your time, and so on.

-However, there are a few business lessons that I’ve learned that I don’t see many people talking about.
+However, there are a few business lessons that I’ve learned along the way that I don’t see many people talking about.